 1st READING CONCLUSIONS:

-Discuss • There is also a suggestion that the independent reviews should be done at the request of a majority of the SO/ACs and that any recommended changes occur only with the approval of the SO/ACs acting through the Community Mechanism.
+Discuss the suggestion that the independent reviews be done at the request of a majority of the SOs/ACs and that any recommended changes occur only with the approval of the Decisional Participants acting through the Empowered Community.

-Discuss suggestion to subject GAC to independent structural reviews.
+Discuss the suggestion that independent structural reviews of GAC be done.

-As agreed on Jan 28th call include under WS1: (b) assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS
+As agreed on Jan 28th call, include under Work Stream 1: assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS

-Confirm that all comments can be handled as part of the WS2 deliberations
+Confirm that all comments can be handled as part of the Work Stream 2 deliberations

 Summary of comments

-• Accountability of SO/ACs is considered critical given the powers and roles of an Empowered Community that the transition would provide them with.
+Accountability of SOs/ACs is considered critical given the powers and roles of an Empowered Community that the transition would provide them with.

-• Accountability to the global community is also deemed important in this context.
-Three levels of accountability are suggested: 1) Accountability of SO/AC to whole community; 2) Accountability of SO/AC representatives to communities when acting as Designator; 3) Future structure of ICANN resulting from transition including accountability aspects and related checks and balances.
+Accountability to the global community is also deemed important in this context.
+Three levels of accountability are suggested: 1) Accountability of SO/AC to the whole community; 2) Accountability of SOs/ACs when acting as Decisional Participants; 3) Future structure of ICANN resulting from transition including accountability aspects and related checks and balances.

-• Some contributors believe that SO/AC Accountability improvements need to be given immediate attention.
-Creating a “Mutual Accountability Roundtable” involving representatives of the ICANN Board, Community and Staff, developing a detailed plan on enhancing SO and AC accountability and applying the Independent Review process to SO and AC activities are considered crucial to Work Stream 2."
+Some contributors believe that SO/AC Accountability improvements need to be given immediate attention.
+Creating a “Mutual Accountability Roundtable” involving representatives of the ICANN Board, Community and Staff, developing a detailed plan on enhancing SO and AC accountability and applying the Independent Review Process to SO and AC activities are considered crucial to Work Stream 2.

 1. Summary